shawazi/HC-08-Bootstrap/README.md

 to-do:

-the form elements are not responsive (in cellpone mode, the form input fields are pushed together and overlapping each other).
+the form elements are not responsive (in cellphone mode, the form input fields are pushed together and overlapping each other).

 the hamburger menu is way too wide when it opens.